Middle States Accreditation

 For more information about the Univesrity's accreditation with MSCHE, contact Kate Yerkes at 570-941-6567, or email firstname.lastname@example.org

 Within Middle States, the accreditation cycle is comprised of the following primary components:

-Self-Study, an in-depth institutional analysis that takes place about every ten years.
-The self-study requires the institution to review its programs, services, and operations with respect to Middle States standards and its own mission, and results in report document the institution's strengths as well as recommendations improvement.
-This Self-Study Report and supporting materials are reviewed by a team of peer reviewers who can make recommendations of their own to the the institution, and by leadership at MSCHE.
-The University of Scranton's next self-study evaluation will take place in spring 2019, reaffirming our accreditation.
+Self-Study, an in-depth institutional review that takes place every eight years.
+The self-study requires the institution to comprehensively assess its programs, services, and operations with respect to Middle States standards and in the context of its own mission.
+This review results in a report documenting the institution's strengths as well as recommendations improvement.
+This Self-Study Report and supporting materials are reviewed by a visiting team of peer reviewers who may make recommendations of their own to the institution, and by the Middle States Commission itself.
+The University successfully completed its most recent self-study in spring 2019, reaffirming our accreditation.
 Our next accreditation review is scheduled for the 2027-2028 academic year.

-Institutional Profile, an annual submission of a series of data and information about the institution, its students, and its programs, along with updates to MSCHE from prior self-study or mid-point reporting if requested by the Commission.
-The University ALO submits the profile to MSCHE each spring.
+Annual Institutional Update, an annual submission of a series of data and information about the institution, its students, and its programs, along with updates to MSCHE from prior self-study or mid-point reporting if requested by the Commission.
+The University ALO submits this information to MSCHE each spring.

-Within each of these three processes, institutions are required to document compliance with a several accreditation-related aspects of federal legislation, including specific elements of the Higher Education Opportunity Act (HEOA).
-The Office of Planning & Institutional Effectiveness partners with the Office of Institutional Research and other units across campus through the University's HEOA Working Group to monitor and document these and other HEOA (Consumer Information) compliance and post-secondary compliance initiatives.
+Within the accreditation cycle, institutions document compliance with a several accreditation-related aspects of federal legislation, including specific elements of the Higher Education Opportunity Act (HEOA).
+The Office of Planning & Institutional Effectiveness partners with units across campus through the University's HEOA Working Group to monitor and document these and other HEOA (Consumer Information) compliance and post-secondary compliance initiatives.